aubergine10/csl-patterns/auto-increment-version.md

 Debug.log($"[{Mod.name}] hello!");
 ```

-> The CLS Log Analyser will automatically detect trace in that format and link it to your mod, making trawling log files much less painful.
+> The [CSLM Log Analyser](https://cslmodding.info/log) will automatically detect trace in that format and link it to your mod, making trawling log files much less painful.

 If you want the full veersion string: